Erik-Cupsa/On-Orbit-Collision-Predictor/README.md

    **api_collision**: This table was created from the Collision model.
 It stores data for collisions related to conjunctions, including information like satellite_id, collision_date,    and risk_factor.

-   **api_conjunction**: This table corresponds to the Conjunction model, storing conjunction records that include details like satellite_id, date, risk_factor, and description.
+   **api_conjunction**: This table corresponds to the Conjunction model, storing conjunction records.

    **api_probabilitycalc**: This table was created from the ProbabilityCalc model.
 It stores calculated probabilities related to collisions, including fields like probability_value       and time_to_impact.